 Internships should be pursued as early as possible (usually in the preceding semester) in order to secure the internship itself and make sure that all appropriate pre-conditions are met for both the company and the college.
 Remember: businesses are independent companies and they have their own priorities, requirements and timelines.
 Likewise, the college has its own deadlines in order to operate effectively.
 It is the student’s responsibility to navigate this process to meet the following deadlines.

-- All paperwork must be submitted to Sarah Hipolito by Friday, December 22, 2017 before 4:30pm to process everything prior to the First day of classes.
+- All paperwork must be submitted to Amy Sever by Friday, August 10, 2018 before 4:30pm to process everything prior to the First day of classes.

 - In-person sessions will take place once a month on the following Wednesday nights from 5pm to 7:50pm.
 All in-person sessions must be attended.

 - November 7, 2018